ansible-community/ara/doc/source/cli.rst

 Change the password for a user.

-Relevant when working with :ref:`authentication <api-security:user management>`.
+Relevant when working with :ref:`authentication <api-security:Authentication and user management>`.

 .. command-output:: ara-manage changepassword --help

 ara-manage createsuperuser
 --------------------------

-Superusers are relevant when setting up :ref:`authentication <api-security:user management>`.
+Superusers are relevant when setting up :ref:`authentication <api-security:Authentication and user management>`.

 .. command-output:: ara-manage createsuperuser --help